Princeobeten/online-learning-platform/README.md

 Limited analytics (extend later for performance tracking).

 Goal
-Build a functional, impressive MVP in 2-3 weeks: Authenticated users browse courses, participate in forums, submit assessments, and lecturers manage content with a clean UI.
+Build a functional, modern, and visually impressive MVP in 2-3 weeks: Authenticated users browse courses, participate in forums, submit assessments, and lecturers manage content with a sleek UI powered by Bricolage Grotesque and a cohesive color scheme.
 Extendable for full features (e.g., video streaming, analytics).
 For questions, reference the project document.
 Contribute via PRs with clear commit messages.